WilderDev/Training-Grounds-MMA/README.md

 - SEO Head tags description

-- Search as the user moves the map
+- Search as the user moves the map and button to make map full screen

+- Clicking the love heart should check if user is authenticated first.

+### MAJOR

+- More in depth filters on search page

 - Internationalization